Scadoxus multiflorus

 Scadoxus multiflorus (formerly Haemanthus multiflorus) is a species of bulbous plant native to most of sub-Saharan Africa from Senegal to Somalia to South Africa.
 It is also native to Arabian Peninsula (Saudi Arabia, Yemen, Oman) and to the Seychelles.
-It is naturalized in Mexico and in the Chagos Archipelago.It is also found in Indian peninsula.
+It is naturalized in Mexico and in the Chagos Archipelago.
 It is grown as an ornamental plant for its brilliantly coloured flowers, either in containers or in the ground in where the climate is suitable.
 There are three recognized subspecies.
 Strongly toxic like other Scadoxus species, it has been used as a component of arrow poisons and fishing poisons, as well as in traditional medicine.
 Common names, some of which are used for other species, include blood lily, ball lily, fireball lily, blood flower, Katherine-wheel, oxtongue lily, poison root and powderpuff lily.